codenotary/codenotary.io/pages/blog/lightweight-on-big-iron.md

 ## Immudb architecture on IBM Z

 <img style="float: right;" src="/images/blog/immudb-mainframe.jpg" width="450">
 Immudb is lightweight and at the same time delivering unprecedented performance.
 Every Hardware-Architecture that is supported by golang will be able to run immudb.
 S390X is the Architecture of IBM Z and it is fully supported.
 The immudb server should run in a different and protected environment.
-LPAR on IBM Z is EAL5 certified therefore offering a high level of protection.
+LPAR partitioning on IBM Z is EAL5 certified therefore offering a high level of protection.
 Of course, immudb is also able to run next to a mainframe on distributed systems.

 We propose running immudb on Linux on Z on a different LPAR communicating with z/OS over in-memory HiperSockets reducing overhead and latency.
 [Immugw](https://github.com/codenotary/immugw) is a middleware that provides a REST-API for immudb.
 The API can be consumed by z/OS through various programming languages and scripts.
 Take a look at rocket software's [open source tools for z/OS](https://www.rocketsoftware.com/zos-open-source) to expand your scope with tools like [cURL](https://www.rocketsoftware.com/platforms/ibm-z/curl-for-zos).

+Another very lean option is to use our [SDKs](https://docs.immudb.io/).
+Z/OS is supporting three languages with already existing SDKs: Java, Python and Nodejs.
+The SDKs are relying on the very fast and efficient gRPC (gRPC Remote Procedure Calls) protocol based on HTTP/2 and protocol buffers.

 Immudb and immugw can be deployed on Linux on Z without a hassle.
 Git clone the repositories and install golang.
 Switch to the repositories directory and type: make all.
 Start up ./immudb and ./immugw.
 Done.

 ## Application design

-It is recommended to use IBM Z's extensive crypto-hardware support (for example for hash functions) like [IBMJCECCA](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.zsecurity.api.80.doc/com.ibm.crypto.hdwrCCA/com/ibm/crypto/hdwrCCA/provider/IBMJCECCA.html#IBMJCECCA--).
-One challenge of running highly critical systems is to ensure that no one tampered production software.
-Let’s start with an basic example, a developer pushed code into a protected library.
+One challenge of running highly critical systems is to ensure that no one tampered production software, as I described above.
+Let’s start with a basic example, a developer pushed code into a protected library.
 Now he wants to notarize that member using immudb.
 He can do so by using a batch job that has the following steps:
 - Step 1: pull the original signing program or script and verify it
 - Step 2: generate checksum of his source code and set it in immudb

 Now a build-job would look almost the same.
 First, the source will be verified.
 With immudb it is also possible to look up the history.
-An object with an unclear history wouldn't be able to get into production.
+An object with an unclear history wouldn't be able to get into production.Each stakeholder (machine or developer) of the process can notarize and authenticate objects, therefore adding trust to the process.
 The program can then be build from the trusted source and the resulting load module has to be notarized.

 ### Example

-In this blog we are showing how to communicate with immudb/immugw by using java.
-Java is a good candidate because it works in every environment even in DB2 as a stored procedure.
-It is possible to backup data of DB2 tables on change.
+In this blog we are showing how to communicate with immudb/immugw by using java on IBM Z. Java is a good candidate because it works in every environment even in Db2 as a stored procedure.
+It is even possible to backup data of DB2 tables on change.
 More about that later.

-Our Java programm can be run as step in JCL Jobs (for example: build jobs or jobs that are altering).
-The target dataset can be set as variable in JCL and passed to the java program.
+Our Java program can be run as a step in JCL Jobs (for example: build jobs or jobs that are altering).
+The target dataset can be set as a variable in JCL and passed to the java program.
 ```jcl
 //JAVAJVM  EXEC PGM=JVMLDM&VERSION,REGION=&REGSIZE,
 //   PARM='&DATASET'